arjunabbu/trial/README.md

 GitHub Repository Setup

-Create a new public or private repository on GitHub.
+Create a repository on GitHub.

 Initialize a README.md file explaining the project and CI/CD setup.